-As we have written about before, Miller Act claims are not easily tossed aside or waived.
+As we have written about before, Miller Act claims are not easily tossed aside.
+Nor are such claims easy to waive.
 It should come as no surprise, then, that the provisions of Miller Act prevail when they are at odds with contractual provisions.
-Recently, the U.S. District Court in Maryland determined that contingent payment clauses (pay if paid and pay when paid clauses) and indirect dispute resolution clauses in construction contracts do not control when in conflict with the Miller Act.
+Recently, the U.S. District Court in Maryland determined that contingent payment clauses (pay-if-paid and pay-when-paid clauses) and indirect dispute resolution clauses in construction contracts do not control when in conflict with the Miller Act.

 Clark Construction, the general contractor, hired Tusco as a subcontractor on a federal project to construct a new base of operation for the Defense Intelligence Agency in Bethesda, Maryland.
 As the project was well over $100,000, Clark obtained performance and payment bonds from Travelers.
 Tusco’s contract with Clark contained both a pay if paid provision and a provision stating that the subcontractor would also be bound by all terms of Clark’s contract with the United States (U.S.).